TritonDataCenter/rfd/rfd/0002/README.md

    including all the imports and comments
  * it already basically works with what I did as a prototype

-## Notes from input already given

- * we may want a knob for reliable/unreliable logging which determines whether logging should block your app or not
- * contracts are probably the way to go to ensure init dies when the logger does (so the container can be restarted)
- * we need to figure out what to do with the logs that are written as the container exits

 ## Related Open Tickets